Alaska earthquake: 8.2-magnitude quake strikes off state's coast, triggers tsunami warning

-At 29 miles deep, the earthquake is considered shallow.
-Shallow earthquakes are between 0 and 70 km in depth.

-There have been at least two strong aftershocks, including a preliminary magnitude 6.2 and magnitude 5.6, the USGS reports.

-The quake prompted the U.S. National Tsunami Warning Center to issue a tsunami warning for areas nearby.
+The quake prompted the U.S. National Tsunami Warning Center to issue a tsunami warning for the region.

 TSUNAMI WARNING 1: See https://t.co/npoUHxEZLS for alert areas.
 M8.1 060mi SE Chignik, Alaska 2216AKDT Jul 28:— NWS Tsunami Alerts (@NWS_NTWC) July 29, 2021